priyanshsood64-lang/Induction-demo/README.md

 and have breakfast around 8 AM.
-After that i went to my classroom, my first lecture was of chemistry professor Rajvir kaur she told us about our chemistry syllabus and she motivated us to study and she introduced our class to senior students.
+After that i went to my classroom, my first lecture was of chemistry professor Rajvir Kaur she told us about our chemistry syllabus and she motivated us to study and she introduced our class to senior students.

 After finishing my chemistry class